atulvc2001/SvelteKit-Tutorial/README.md

 # SvelteKit-Tutorial
-A compilation of all things I practiced in svelteKit
+A compilation of all things I practiced in the svelteKit tutorial hosted by Codevolution